 How to Make Relationships Work

-Before writing anything on this subject, I first looked up the definition of a relationship.
-The Collins Dictionary shows:
+I looked up the definition of relationship in The Collins Dictionary.
+It states:

 Relationship: the state of being connected or related.